brandur/sorg/content/passages-drafts/002-japan.md

 > prepared, and motivated.
 They get things done.
 There's no
 > screwing around."

+The book's a little dated by today's standards.
+At the peak of Japan's run it was said that the property under the Imperial Palace in Tokyo was worth more than the entire state of California, but a collapsing asset bubble in the early 90s left the country's economy stagnating for twenty years (its so-called ["Lost Decades"][lostdecades]).

-It's not surprising that a fiction author engages in a little hyperbole for dramatic effect, but what _is_ surprising is that despite a little exaggeration, everything he's written is more or less true.
-Everyone's heard that trains in Japan are on time, but what you won't know unless you visit is that it's literally true.
-It's not that _most_ trains are on time, it's that right up to a miniscule margin of error, _all_ trains are on time. _All the time_.
+Even so, while Crichton engages in a little hyperbole for dramatic effect, what he's stated is still more accurate than not.
+Everyone's heard that all Japanese trains are on time, but outside of Japan you assume that it's an exaggeration.
+You won't know until you visit that it's literally true -- it's not that most trains are on time, it's that (right up to a miniscule margin of error), _all_ trains are on time, _all the time_.
+Transportation infrastructure like rail isn't a little better than what you find the US, it's two to three orders of magnitude better.

-Everyone in Japan from Shinkansen conductors, to store clerks, to pop stars and CEOs takes their job seriously.
+Everyone in Japan from Shinkansen conductors, to store clerks, to pop stars, and CEOs practices their professional with an edged seriousness that's remarkable to see in action.
+Everyone is willing to help and everything gets done quickly and efficiently.
+We left one Tokyo bar only to realize that the owner had followed us into the hallway.
+As we got into the elevator and selected the main floor, she bowed deeply to us as we waited for the doors to close and right up until the moment when they'd hidden her from sight.

+In case it's not obvious by now, I recently had the chance to visit Japan -- and loved it.
+This one turned out to be a little long for a single newsletter so I've split it into two, and I'll send the second part in early 2018.
+As usual, you can unsubscribe instantly [by clicking right here][unsubscribe].
+Thanks for reading!

 > Connor looked around at the high walls.
 "You know we have
 > more private security than police, now?
 Everyone's